VachaLab/gorder-manual/src/leaflets.md

   frequency: !Once
 ```

-> Using `frequency: !Once` is especially useful for the Local classification method which is very computationally expensive.
+> Using `frequency: !Once` is especially useful for the local and clustering classification methods which are computationally expensive.

 ### Every N frames
 Alternatively, you can specify that classification should occur every N analyzed trajectory frames using `frequency: !Every N`.
 For example, `frequency: !Every 10` means that classification will be performed every 10 analyzed trajectory frames, with the closest previous assignment used for intermediate frames.